Foreign exchange market: Modern to post-modern

 From 1899 to 1913, holdings of countries' foreign exchange increased at an annual rate of 10.8%, while holdings of gold increased at an annual rate of 6.3% between 1903 and 1913.

 At the end of 1913, nearly half of the world's foreign exchange was conducted using the pound sterling.
 The number of foreign banks operating within the boundaries of London increased from 3 in 1860, to 71 in 1913.
 In 1902, there were just two London foreign exchange brokers.
 At the start of the 20th century, trades in currencies was most active in Paris, New York City and Berlin; Britain remained largely uninvolved until 1914.
 Between 1919 and 1922, the number of foreign exchange brokers in London increased to 17; and in 1924, there were 40 firms operating for the purposes of exchange.

 During the 1920s, the Kleinwort family were known as the leaders of the foreign exchange market, while Japheth, Montagu & Co. and Seligman still warrant recognition as significant FX traders.
 The trade in London began to resemble its modern manifestation.
 By 1928, Forex trade was integral to the financial functioning of the city.
-Continental exchange controls, plus other factors in Europe and Latin America, hampered any attempt at wholesale prosperity from trade for those of 1930s London.
+However, during the 1930s, London's pursuit of widespread trade prosperity was hindered by continental exchange controls and additional factors in Europe and Latin America.
+Some of these additional factors include tariff rates and quota, protectionist policies, trade barriers and taxes, economic depression and agricultural overproduction, and impact of protection on trade.